wrjodjana/obsidian-vault/interview/cover letters/linkedin post thing.md

 **what's the most difficult thing you've ever worked on?**

 I definitely think the most difficult thing I've worked on (and still currently working) is a research position that's helping to commercialize a platform to allow transportation engineers make better decisions using graph neural networks.
 All in all, the difficulty definitely comes from the scaling the product from 0 to 1 and having to do most of the work singlehandedly such as programming the website, cleaning up datasets, designing wireframes and conducting user interviews.
-However, it's extremely rewarding
+However, it's been extremely rewarding since I've learned alot from just this small idea that professor gave to now I have pretty much full direction and ownership in building this out and now even multiple civil engineering companies have peeked interest in the buying o

 **what's something you're proud to have worked on?**